yeoman/yeoman.io/app/_includes/yeoman.wiki/docs/Generators.md

 This is pretty cool stuff. `this.mkdir` creates a directory in the directory the user is running your generator from.
 So, the first two lines simply create some directories for the user.
 Directory directory directory.

-The last two lines call `this.copy`, which then removes the `_` and places the files to the user's root directory.
+The last two lines call `this.copy`, which then removes the `_` and places the files in the project's root directory.

 Let's rewrite this to something more sensible for a blog: